AgoraIO/video-sdk-samples-android/README.md

 1. Open the project

     Launch Android Studio.
 From the File menu, select **Open...** and navigate to the [android-reference-app](android-reference-app) folder.

-    > All dependencies are installed when you perform a Gradle sync.
+All project dependencies are automatically installed when you perform a Gradle sync.

-1. Modify config.json
+1. Modify `config.json`

     The file [config.json](agora-manager/res/raw/config.json) is located in the `agora-manager/res/raw/' directory.
 Open the file and update the following: